Chemistry 1A

 On successful completion of this unit, students will be able to:

-2. Apply the fundamental principles and skills of chemistry to their chosen discipline;
+1. Establish and consolidate the fundamental principles and skills of chemistry;

-3. Solve structured predictable problems relating to the chemical nature of matter and its measurement;
+3. Solve structured predictable problems relating to the chemical nature of matter and its measurement including problems in atomic structure, the mole concept, periodic law, bonding, reactions, stoichiometry, gases and solutions;

 5. Work effectively, ethically and safely in an individual or team context in a laboratory setting.